j-mcnally/mes/README.md

 # MiddlemanEmberScaffold

-A gem to easily scaffold middleman projects that leverage EmberJS, Emblem and Bootstrap.
+A gem to easily scaffold middleman projects that leverage EmberJS, Emblem, EmberScript and Bootstrap.

 Emblem is basically haml for Handlebars.